toledo-labs/hf-call-forwarding/README.md

 #### For Call Forwarding
 - `SYNC_SERVICE_SID`: Your Twilio Sync Service SID
+- `CALLER_ID`: Phone number to use as the caller ID for outgoing calls (falls back to +13212554724 if not specified)

 #### For Voicemail Email Notifications
 - `SMTP_HOST`: SMTP server hostname